cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 A pseudorandom generator (PRG) is a deterministic function `G` whose outputs are longer than its inputs.
-When the input to `G` is chosen uniformly at random, it induces a certain distribution over the possible output.
+When the input to `G` is chosen uniformly at random, this induces a certain distribution over the possible output.
 The output distribution is pseudorandom if it is indistinguishable from the uniform distribution.

-The PRGs used in this document have a simpler form, with a fixed output lengths:
+The PRGs used in this document have a simpler form, with fixed output lengths:

-- `Nout` - The length in bytes of an output from this PRG.
+- `Nout`: The length in bytes of an output from this PRG.
 - `PRG(seed) -> output`: Produce a byte string of length `Nout` from an input byte string `seed`.

 The fixed sizes are for both security and simplicity.

-MUST provide the bit-security required to source input randomness for PQ/T components from a seed that is expanded to a output length, of which a subset is passed to the component key generation algorithms.
+PRGs used with the frameworks in this document MUST provide the bit-security required to source input randomness for PQ/T components from a seed that is expanded to a output length, of which a subset is passed to the component key generation algorithms.

 The security requirements for PRGs used with the frameworks in this document are laid out in {{security-prgs}}.